 ‘Source of comfort’

-One month on, repairs were well underway and David, Rachel and Laura had moved back in their home.
+One month on, repairs were well underway and David, Rachel and Laura had moved back into their home.

 But their tale had an extra little twist.
 Rachel recalled: “As we were leaving the hotel, we spotted a family checking in who looked really upset.
 It turned out they had just lost their house in a fire – and the Red Cross had been there to help them too.